Conor247/TaskMananger/README.md

 ## `Create Task`

-* Persist a Task along with Subtasks if desired in one request into the database.
+* With Subtasks if desired, in one request.
-    * Subtasks are given a formatted id when a Task is created.
+    * Subtasks are given a formatted id.
-    * Returns the generated Task ObjectId
+    * Returns the generated Task ObjectId.

 | Key          |  Information   |
 |:-------------|:--------------:|